nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Exiting the program

-You're done logging your expenses for the day.
+You're done logging your expenses and income for the day.
 Let's exit the application.

 Format: `exit` <br/>
 Exits the program.